azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Use <http://www.luis.ai> to create a new App
+1. Use <http://www.luis.ai> to create a new App.

-2. Set the App Settings in the LUIS website to use your subscription key (KEY 1) from your LUIS Account setup in the Azure Portal and activate it
+2. Set the App Settings in the LUIS website to use your subscription key (KEY 1) from your LUIS Account setup in the Azure Portal and activate it.

-3. Add an intent named OrderIn with an example utterance of "order a pizza"
+3. Add an intent named OrderIn with an example utterance of "order a pizza".

-4. Add an entity named RoomService with hierarchical children FoodItem and RoomItem
+4. Add an entity named RoomService with hierarchical children FoodItem and RoomItem.

-5. Review the label for the utterance "order a pizza" and set the intent to OrderIn and entity (pizza) to FoodItem
+5. Review the label for the utterance "order a pizza" and set the intent to OrderIn and entity (pizza) to FoodItem.

-6. Add new utterances for "Bring me toothpaste", "Bring me blankets", "Order a soda", and "Order me a pizza"
+6. Add new utterances for "Bring me toothpaste", "Bring me blankets", "Order a soda", and "Order me a pizza".

-7. Train the model
+7. Train the model.

-8. Publish the model
+8. Publish the model.

-9. Test the model with the query "order me a pizza" and verify you get the intent of OrderIn (with a score close to 1.0) and entity pizza with a type of "RoomService::FoodItem"
+9. Test the model with the query "order me a pizza" and verify you get the intent of OrderIn (with a score close to 1.0) and entity pizza with a type of "RoomService::FoodItem".

-10. Copy the App ID and Subscription Key from your LUIS app into the App.config of the Function App in the Azure Portal, to the luisAppID and luisKey settings respectively
+10. Copy the App ID and Subscription Key from your LUIS app into the App.config of the Function App in the Azure Portal, to the luisAppID and luisKey settings respectively.

-11. Complete TODO 13 in ProcessChatMessage.cs
+11. Complete TODO 13 in `ProcessChatMessage.cs`.

-12. Update the \_luisBaseUrl in appsettings on the portal of the function App to match that base URL from your LUIS app
+12. Update the \_luisBaseUrl in appsettings on the portal of the function App to match that base URL from your LUIS app.

 #### Exit criteria

-- All TODO items in ProcesschatMessage.cs should be completed
+- All TODO items in ProcesschatMessage.cs should be completed.

 ### Task 3: Implement speech to text